Rose Bowl Aquatics Center: History

-Other events and usage
+Events and usage

+2028 Summer Olympics

+During the 2028 Summer Olympics, the venue will host the diving competition.

+Use by Olympic teams

 The pools hosted the final practices of the 2000 US Olympic swimming and diving team.
 In 2008, the facility held the US National Diving Championships.
 The USA Men's water polo team held a training game vs. the Croatia team at the Rose Bowl Aquatics Center on June 1, 2012 prior to the 2012 Olympics.

+Water polo

 Collegiate men's water polo competitions have been held for many years at the aquatics center.
 It was the home-away-home of the UCLA men's water polo team.

+In popular culture

 The famous cover art to Nirvana's Nevermind album, a photo of a baby floating in a pool, was shot at the center.
 In 2008, the photo was recreated at the center by the same person as a teenager.
 ABC's TV show Splash was filmed at the center.

 Rose Bowl Aquatics swim club

 The Rose Bowl Aquatics swim club is home to many well-known athletes, including Jason Lezak, Emily Adamczyk, and Kevin Kuhn.
 All three athletes have qualified for the world champions trials teams.
 Kristine Quance, an Olympic gold medalist, is currently a coach with the team.

 Rose Bowl Masters Swimming Team consisting of ex-Olympians, former NCAA champions, and those with a desire to compete, coached by Chad Durieux, who placed 4th overall in the 2010 SPMA Short Course Meters Masters Championships at Belmont Plaza.